Empower girls with the Menstrual Hygiene Management Education Guide

 27%

-increase in the number of girls who don’t feel awkward talking to friends about menstruation
+increase in the number of girls who didn't feel awkward talking to friends about menstruation

 72%